- Language policy

 The children will be entitled to medical check-ups twice a year by specialized doctors.
 Each child’s medical check-up records will be submitted before admission.
 Their parents must continuously update these records upon changing the information on the child’s health conditions.

 Asthmatic children must have medicine with themselves.
 The school must be informed of the asthmatic children so that health staff can take note of and support them in case they have attacks of asthma.

 The school’s nurses will help the children in case of illness or injury happen during school time.
 The school will contact their parent(s) to pick them up when the children are ill and unable to continue staying at the school.
 Parents will be immediately notified when their child is sent to the nurse’s office for assistance.

 Commitment to supply the children’s health information

-At the start of academic year, besides regular medical checkup, the teachers will send hard copy of the children’s medical record to their parents to fill information in and return to the teachers.
-Nurse and teacher will base on the children’s medical record to adjust daily learning and caring activities accordingly.
+At the start of the academic year, besides regular medical checkups, the teachers will send hard copies of the children’s medical records to their parents to fill information in and return to the teachers.
+The nurse and teacher will base on the children’s medical records to adjust daily learning and caring activities accordingly.

 The parents must timely add information for the class teacher upon changes in health conditions or special care demands for their children.